Testing Emergent Gravity with Isolated Dwarf Galaxies: Results

+To give an idea of the typical velocity curve produced by EG, let us consider the velocity curve of a sample dwarf galaxy with the median values from the data described in Section \ref{sec:isodata}.
+These values are all given in Table \ref{tab-medianvalues}.

-The predicted velocity curve from EG is given as the blue, solid curve in Figure \ref{fig:vrth}.
-For comparison, I also include the prediction from Newtonian gravity (assuming only baryonic matter), which is given by the grey line.
-The median measured maximum velocity from \cite{Bradford2015} is given by the red, dashed line, as a reference.
-Note that the maximum occurs at $r\sim 20 \ \rm{pc}$.
+The predicted velocity curves from EG for the spherical (solid), axisymmetric (dashed), and point-mass (dotted) cases are given as the blue curves in Figure \ref{fig:vrth}.
+For comparison, I also include the predictions from Newtonian gravity (assuming only baryonic matter), which are given by the black lines.
+The median measured maximum velocity from \cite{Bradford2015} is given by the orange, solid line as a reference.
+EG overpredicts in this median case.

+Note that the maximum velocity for all of the cases occurs at $r\sim 5-30\ \rm{kpc}$.
 This is many times the effective radius of the stellar content.
-However, it is $\sim 1.7 R_{\rm{HI}}$.
-Thus, it is clear that the HI gas is the main driver behind the shape of the velocity curve, which agrees with the large gas fractions that are observed in these galaxies.
+However, it is $\sim 0.5-3 R_{\rm{HI}}$.
+Thus, it is clear that the HI gas is the main driver behind the shape of the velocity curves, which agrees with the large gas fractions that are observed in these galaxies.

-In Figure \ref{fig:isodwarfs}, I plot the estimated maximum circular velocity from EG versus the measured maximum circular velocities from \cite{Bradford2015}.
+Figure \ref{fig:isodwarfs}, shows the binned, estimated maximum circular velocity from EG for the spherical case (blue) and axisymmetric case (orange) versus the measured maximum circular velocities from \cite{Bradford2015}.
 If the theory and observations were perfect, then all of the points would lie on the line $y=x$ (black line).
-While this seems to be a reasonable fit for those galaxies with measured velocities $\lesssim 150 \ \rm{km}/\rm{s}$, this is not the case for those above this velocity.
-The measured velocities reach $\sim 280$ km/s, but none of the predicted velocities are greater than $165$ km/s.

-I fit a best fit line to the data using a Markov chain Monte Carlo (MCMC) routine.
-The best fit slope is $m=0.69^{+0.11}_{-0.11}$ and the best fit intercept is $b=14.75^{+9.49}_{-9.48}$.
-The posteriors for these parameters are shown in Fig. \ref{fig:corner}, where the red lines give the values for the ``perfect prediction'' case (i.e. $m=1$, $b=0$).
-Note that this lies well outside of the $3\sigma$ contours of the 2D posterior distribution.
-It is clear that the predicted velocities do not provide a good description of the measured velocities.

-The deviation from this ``perfect prediction'' line is even more striking for binned data.
-Figure \ref{fig:binneddata} gives the inverse-variance averaged estimated maximum circular velocity from EG versus the measured maximum circular velocities from \cite{Bradford2015} in five bins.
-Each bin has approximately the same number of galaxies.
-As can be seen, the last bin, $v> 165$ km/s, deviates sharply from the $y=x$ line.
-Table \ref{tab:largev} gives more information on the galaxies in this bin.

-It should be noted that the no correlation case (i.e. $m=0$) is also strongly disfavored by the data.
-However, considering that the equations for the predicted velocities do include terms that relate to the directly measured baryonic masses, it is not surprising that there is some degree of correlation here.
+While both models seem to do well around $100~\rm{km/s}$, they both overpredict the velocities at low measured $v$ and underpredict at high measured $v$.